 Fly Fishing Nets, Waders, and Boots

 A good fly fishing net will help you land more fish without hurting them, so a net should be high on your must-have gear list.
-A net is not 100 percent necessary, but it’s damn handy.
+A net is not 100 percent necessary, but it’s handy and important for catch-and-release fishing.
 I recommend that you make a net one of your early investments.
 What about waders to keep you dry?
 If you can afford it, get a decent pair of breathable stocking foot waders — it will help you get into cold water and get yourself into a good position for a good cast.
 Necessary?
 Depends on the river or lake and time of year you’re fishing.
 The same goes for wading boots.
 I like fishing in July, August, and September where I wade in rivers and just wear a pair of shorts.
 There is something fantastic about wading in cold water with the sun baking down on your back.

 I usually wear wading boots, though, with a pair of neoprene booties to fill out the boot and keep my feet a bit warmer.
 The boots can take the abuse of the water without falling apart, plus they give me stable footing on slick, wet rocks and protect my ankles.
 To learn more, check out “10 Best Fly Fishing Waders for the Money.”

 Of course, once you have the gear and once you know how to cast, you need to learn the water where you’re going to fish.
 Some rivers run high and murky in May due to snow melting in the mountains that feed them.
 In a situation like this, you might be better off fishing a pond or lake and waiting until July for the water level to go down on the river and the water to run clear.
 Or you could fish a San Juan Worm pattern in May and catch hungry trout.